 And while we have been growing and doing what we do, we are starting to identify a set of tactics that reliably deliver measurable revenue results for our clients and peers with mobile sales tools.

-The hacks we’re about to share with you come from 4 years of measuring sales analytics, talking to sales and tech support personnel, and most importantly listening to the users of the mobile tools we’ve helped create.
+The marketing hacks we’re about to share with you come from 4 years of measuring sales analytics, talking to sales and tech support personnel, and most importantly listening to the users of the mobile tools we’ve helped create.

-We call these five tactics hacks because when mobile sales tools are used effectively, they can target very specific business issues at the regional, team, or even individual level to directly increase in measurable revenue.
+We call these five tactics marketing hacks because when mobile sales tools apps are used effectively, they can target very specific business issues at the regional, team, or even individual level to directly increase in measurable revenue.